Judaism Is Not the Religion of Scripture

 Moses ventures into the desert for forty years before starting his ministry.
 Jesus fasts in the desert for forty days before starting His.
 Moses protects his people from death through the blood of the lamb, and then the manna in the desert.
 Jesus is the perfect Passover lamb who protects men from spiritual death, and makes His body the eternal Manna at the Last Supper, when He transforms the bread into His body and the wine into His blood and commands the Apostles to do likewise.
 This also fulfills the bread and wine offerings of Melchizedek.
 Moses led his people out of Egypt through the Red Sea; Jesus washes away man’s sin through Baptism.
 Moses healed his people from poison by placing the icon of the snake on the pole.
 Christ heals His people from death through His placement on the cross.

 The Old Covenant was made at one time with all the people present and all those to come (Deut 29:9-15).
 God ratifies it by sharing a meal with the elders (Ex.
 24:8-11).
 Jesus makes His future sacrifice present to the Apostles at the Last Supper and ushers in the New Covenant before the crucifixion.
-Both covenants stand outside of linear time, both involve the Covenant leaders sharing a feast with God.
-God revealed Himself to Moses through the fire of Mt.
-Sinai, providing the law written on stone.
-The Holy Spirit revealed Himself to the Apostles through tongues of fire, replaced their hearts of stone with flesh and wrote the law on them, as prophesied by Ezekiel and Jeremiah (Ezekiel 36:26, Jeremiah 31).
+Both covenants operate outside of linear time, both involve the Covenant leaders sharing a feast with God.
+God provided the law written on stone tablets to Moses amidst the fires of Mt.
+Sinai.
+The Holy Spirit wrote the law on the Apostles’ hearts – as prophesied by Ezekiel and Jeremiah (Ez.
+36:26, Jer.
+31) – amidst tongues of fire in the upper room.

 Under King Hezekiah, God replaced the wicked vicar Shebna with Eliakim, saying of Eliakim “I will place on his shoulder the key to the house of David; what he opens no one can shut, and what he shuts no one can open.
 I will drive him like a peg into a firm place” (Is.
 22:21-23).
 King Jesus replaced the wicked religious leaders with the Apostles, saying to Peter, “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven” (Matt.
 16:18-19).
 Joshua, heir to Moses’ authority, subdues the pagan nations by the sword and wins the Promised Land.
 Peter, heir to Christ’s authority, subdues Rome by martyrdom and wins the Eternal City.

 Jesus and Elijah both demonstrated power over the elements, denounced sin among the ruling class, prophesied, multiplied bread, raised the dead, fasted forty days and nights, and ascended.
 Jesus reveals that Isaiah, Jeremiah, and Ezekiel’s “glorious dwelling place” is Heaven, and their “place of judgment” is Hell.
 He is the “Suffering Servant” in Isaiah.
-He establishes the New and everlasting Covenant promised to all three.
-Jesus fulfills and adds to the moral and liturgical law of the Torah, as Ezekiel did.
-His descriptions of Heaven complete Ezekiel’s vision of bodily resurrection and everlasting life.
+He establishes the New and Everlasting Covenant promised to all three.
+His resurrection fulfills Ezekiel’s vision of bodily resurrection and everlasting life.
 Adam, Abraham, Isaac, Jacob, Joseph, Moses, Joshua, Saul, David, Solomon, Elijah – all the chosen ones sinned and fell short.
-Jesus did not, fulfilling the old covenant and ushering in the new epoch.
+Jesus did not, fulfilling the Old Covenant and ushering in the new epoch.

-The key, objective features of the religion of Moses were right sacrifice, God’s presence, and authoritative dogma from God.
-These distinctions separated the Jews from the pagans.
+The key features of the religion of Moses were right sacrifice, God’s localized presence, and authoritative guidance from God.
+These objective distinctions separated the Jews from the pagans.
 Judaism has none of these features.
-Proper sacrifices depend on a Temple which no longer exists, and a lost priestly bloodline.
-The Temple and the Ark, which contained God’s presence, are lost.
+Proper sacrifices depend on a Temple which no longer exists.
+The Temple and the Ark, which localized God’s presence, are lost.
 The Jews have not recognized a Prophet in 2,500 years, which has led to a functional disintegration of dogma and divine purpose.
-Judaism is a religion of footnotes, its meaning varying from Rabbi to Rabbi, and a religion of legalisms, such as surrounding a neighborhood with thin wire so it’s “legally one private space” thereby permitting observant Jews to carry things like keys or push strollers in public, which would otherwise be prohibited on the Sabbath. “[You] worship me in vain; [your] teachings are merely human rules” (Is.
+Judaism is a religion of footnotes, its meaning varying from rabbi to rabbi, and a religion of legalisms, such as surrounding a neighborhood with thin wire so it’s “legally one private space” thereby permitting observant Jews to carry things like keys or push strollers in public, which would otherwise be prohibited on the Sabbath.
+“They worship me in vain; their teachings are merely human rules” (Is.
 29:13).

-The Catholic Church, which claims to be the true continuation of the religion of Moses, claims all three of these distinguishing features:
+The Catholic Church, which claims to be the fulfillment of the religion of Moses, appears to have all three of these distinguishing features:

-(2) The Tabernacle contains the Eucharist; it is the new Ark of the Covenant.
+(2) The Tabernacle contains the Eucharist, the bread transformed into Christ’s body; it is the new Ark of the Covenant.
 The Ark contained three things: manna, the bread which kept the Jews alive when wandering the desert.
 Aaron’s staff, symbolizing the High Priest’s authority.
 The Ten Commandments, symbolizing the Covenant.
 In the Eucharist, the body of Christ, these three symbols are replaced by the true realities.
 Manna gave life; this Bread is life.
-Aaron’s staff symbolized the High Priest; Christ is the High Priest.
-The Decalogue symbolized the Covenant; Christ is the very Word of God.
-Judaism is the religion of the lost Ark; Catholicism is the religion of the found Ark.
+Aaron’s budded staff symbolized the High Priest’s authority and life coming from death; Christ is the resurrected High Priest.
+The stone tablets stated the Law; Christ is the very Word of God, He is the Law.

 (3) All Catholics unite under the authority of the Bishops and Pope, fulfilling the role of the Levites, Sanhedrin, and Prophets.
 The ordinary Jewish authorities constituted an unquestionable judicial body of biological and merit-based succession.
 In instances where the ordinary authorities strayed significantly, God would send a prophet with the charism of infallibility through the Holy Spirit (proven by infallible prophecy and their ability to write infallible scripture, Deut.
 18:20-22) to bring the people back to Him.
 The Apostles fulfill both roles.
 They express their ordinary judicial authority with the power to excommunicate, and their succession is spiritual, following a chain of ordinations going back to Jesus.
 At the Last Supper, Christ gave the Apostles “the Spirit of truth” to “abide forever” and “teach [them] all things” (John 14:16-18); the very same Spirit which animated the prophets animates the Apostles today, protecting the Church from error.

-To understand why the “Firstborn” (Israel) was moved aside for the “Younger” (the Church), we must look at the scriptural motif of unmerited election: God favoring certain people or communities without their doing anything to deserve it and blessing them over their natural superiors for the sake of this love.
-Isaac, the “child of promise” receives God’s inheritance over Ishmael, the firstborn.
-When Jacob (Israel) and Esau were in the womb, God told Rebekah that “the older would serve the younger.”
-Like Isaac was to Abraham, Joseph is born to Israel in his old age, and God gives him powers of prophecy and eventually rulership over all his older brothers.
+To understand why the “Firstborn” (Israel) was moved aside for the “Younger” (the Church), we must look at the scriptural motif of unmerited election: God favoring certain people or communities without their doing anything to deserve it and blessing them such that they rise above natural limitations.
+Isaac, called the “child of promise” before his birth, receives God’s inheritance over Ishmael, the firstborn.
+When Jacob (Israel) and Esau were still in the womb, God told Rebekah that “the older would serve the younger.”
+God gives and fulfills a prophecy to Joseph of him ruling over his elder brothers.
 This motif repeats with Ephraim, Moses, Samuel, David, and Solomon.
-The New Testament is the “final election,” through which God blesses the undeserving gentiles with the fullness of revelation.
+The New Testament is the “final election,” through which God blesses men of all nations with the fullness of revelation, not according to natural lineage, but according to His call.
+There is neither Jew nor Gentile; all are one in Christ Jesus.

 Summary

 The New Testament is the only way to make sense of Jewish scripture.
 It explains numerous prophecies which have already come true and concludes and explains the Tanakh.
 Modern Judaism has no key to unlock the narrative, and cannot derive any clear, unified, authoritative instruction from it.
-It totally lacks the substance of Mosaic religion, which included worthy sacrifice, the physical presence of God, and authoritative promulgation of dogma.
+It totally lacks the substance of Mosaic religion, which includes worthy sacrifice, the localized presence of God, and authoritative promulgation of dogma.
 Judaism only maintains the externals of Mosaic religion, not the substance.
-Meanwhile, the Catholic Church has the three key claims: worthy sacrifice, God’s real presence, and definitive, divinely revealed dogmas through the magisterium in communion with the Pope.
-It fulfills the prophecies related to the New and Everlasting Covenant and the motif of unmerited election.
+Meanwhile, the Catholic Church has the three key components: worthy sacrifice, God’s real presence, and definitive, divinely revealed dogmas through the magisterium in communion with the Pope.
+The Church fulfills the prophecies related to the New and Everlasting Covenant and the motif of unmerited election by extending to all the nations, enabling people across the world to worship the God of Israel day and night.